North Korea fires 2 ballistic missiles into eastern waters | Law-Order

 - Country:

 It's unusual for North Korea to make provocative launches when China, its last major ally and biggest aid provider, is engaged in a major diplomatic event.
-Moon's office said Moon told Wang that he appreciates China's role in the international diplomatic push to resolve the North Korean nuclear standoff and asked for Beijing's continuing support of such efforts.
-Wang called for further development in bilateral relations between Beijing and Seoul, but it wasn't known if Wang specifically addressed the North Korea issue.
+Moon's office said Moon told Wang that he appreciates China's role in the international diplomatic push to resolve the North Korean nuclear standoff and asked for Beijing's continuing support.
+Wang said Beijing will continue to support the denuclearization of the Korean Peninsula and improved ties between the Koreas.

 Moon's office said the government plans to hold an unscheduled national security council meeting later Wednesday.

-The nuclear diplomacy between the United States and North Korea has stalled since 2019 when the Americans rejected the North's demand for major sanctions relief in exchange for dismantling an aging nuclear facility.
-Kim's government has so far threatened to build high-tech weapons targeting the United States and rejected the Biden administration's overtures for dialogue, demanding that Washington abandon its "hostile" policies first.
+The talks between the United States and North Korea have stalled since 2019, when the Americans rejected the North's demand for major sanctions relief in exchange for dismantling an aging nuclear facility.
+Kim's government has so far threatened to build high-tech weapons targeting the United States and rejected the Biden administration's overtures for dialogue, demanding that Washington abandon its “hostile” policies first.

-The North's resumption of testing activity is likely an attempt at pressuring the Biden administration over the diplomatic freeze after Kim failed to leverage his arsenal for economic benefits during the presidency of Donald Trump.

 North Korea ended a yearlong pause in ballistic tests in March by firing two short-range ballistic missiles into the sea, continuing a tradition of testing new US administrations with weapons demonstrations aimed at measuring Washington's response and wresting concessions.
 North Korea still maintains a self-imposed moratorium on nuclear and long-range missile tests, a sign that it may not want to completely scuttle the nuclear negotiations with the United States.